Nicola Sturgeon: Sense of relief at Johnson exit

 "And that's why we need an election to elect a Labour government that can bring the values of decency, integrity and principles back into our country."

-Former Scottish Tory leader Baroness Ruth Davidson said the idea that the prime minister was going to stay on until the party conference was "arrant nonsense"
+Former Scottish Tory leader Baroness Ruth Davidson said the idea that the prime minister was going to stay on until the party conference was "arrant nonsense".

+Scottish Greens co-leader Patrick Harvie said it was a relief that Boris Johnson's "disastrous tenure as prime minister" was coming to an end.

+He said: "Let's not kid ourselves: Johnson was never fit to hold high office.

 The Scottish Liberal Democrats tweeted: "It has always been clear that Boris Johnson is unfit to lead our country.
 The public won't forgive the Conservatives for propping him up so long.